In The Mirror of Romance

 Marta is a member of the New Hampshire Art Association (NHAA), New England Watercolor Association (NEWS), Center for Maine Contemporary Art (CMCA), National Watercolor Association (NWS), and the American Watercolor Association (AWS).

-"As an artist, I am at the mercy of beauty and spirituality which I have come to recognize as twin sisters.
+Of her work, Spendowska says, "As an artist, I am at the mercy of beauty and spirituality which I have come to recognize as twin sisters.
 They are the strongest influences and biggest motivators in my daily life—like my morning chai—they trigger my energy and allow it to flow freely.
 By learning from my experiences, I have become the unique author of what I know.
 And so I paint what I know.

 I choose to work with specific water-based materials: watercolor, acrylic paint, or ink.
 Watercolor is my preferred medium because it is immediately responsive; it reminds me that life does not allow for 'do overs.'
 The only certain thing is here, now.
 The fluidity of my materials allows me to be spontaneous, with no plan or obligation other than to react to what is happening with this paper and that brush in this moment.